-Results of Operations Investment Performance
+Results of Operations

+Investment Performance

-The Fund raised \$27.5 million in early 2021 for investing in flow-through common shares or warrants of Canadian resource companies.
-As at June 30, 2022, the invested portfolio assets were primarily comprised of companies operating in the gold sector with the balance invested in issuers in the energy, metals and mining, uranium and precious metals and minerals sectors.
+The Fund raised \$27.6 million in early 2022 for investing in flow-through common shares or warrants of Canadian resource companies.
+As at June 30, 2022, the invested portfolio assets were primarily comprised of companies operating in the gold sector with the balance invested in issuers in the metals and mining, precious metals and minerals, uranium and materials sectors.

-The Fund commenced operations on February 18, 2021.
-At June 30, 2022, the Fund's net asset value per Class A was \$12.46 per unit, representing a total after-tax return on money-at-risk of -17% for an Ontario investor taxed at the highest marginal tax rate.
-At June 30, 2022, the Fund's net asset value per Class F was \$12.99 per unit, representing a total after-tax return on money-at-risk of -13% for an Ontario investor taxed at the highest marginal tax rate.
+The Fund commenced operations on February 17, 2022, and as a result there are no comparative figures for the prior year period.
+At June 30, 2022, the Fund's net asset value per Class A was \$16.68 per unit, representing a total after-tax return on money-at-risk of 32% for an Ontario investor taxed at the highest marginal tax rate.
+At June 30, 2022, the Fund's net asset value per Class F was \$17.36 per unit, representing a total after-tax return on money-at-risk of 37% for an Ontario investor taxed at the highest marginal tax rate.